 - Blend until the texture is nice and consistent

-- Taste-test the smoothie and adjust flavor to your liking (add pineapple or more banana).
+- Taste-test the smoothie and adjust the flavor to your liking (add blackberries or more banana).

 It is important to remember that protein plays an essential role in all of our bodily functions.
 It is necessary for each cell to survive.
 However, it isn’t the only thing our body needs to run efficiently.